pypa/packaging.python.org/source/distributing.rst

     python setup.py sdist bdist_wheel upload

-   This approach is covered here due to it being mentioned in other guides, but it is not recommended as it uses a plaintext HTTP connection, allowing your username and password to be intercepted during transmission.
+   This approach is covered here due to it being mentioned in other guides, but it is not recommended as it may use a plaintext HTTP or unverified HTTPS connection on some Python versions, allowing your username and password to be intercepted during transmission.

 ----